translate/pootle/docs/developers/releasing.rst

 --------------------------

 You should only tag once you are happy with your release as there are some things that we can't undo.

-You can safely branch for a ``stable/`` branch before you tag.
+You can safely branch, if required, for a ``stable/`` branch before you tag.

 .. code-block:: console

-    $ git checkout -b stable/2.6.0
+    $ git checkout -b stable/2.6.x
-    $ git push origin stable/2.6.0
+    $ git push origin stable/2.6.x
     $ git tag -a 2.6.0 -m "Tag version 2.6.0"
     $ git push --tags